High Quality Links purple

 Buying links, using link-building schemes, or engaging in other black or gray-hat link-building techniques will result in building a backlink profile filled with spammy links.

 While it might be tempting to take shortcuts, these tactics can backfire.
-Black and gray-hat link-building techniques go against Google’s policies, and your website could get hit with a penalty if you’re caught using them.
+Black-hat link-building techniques go against Google’s policies, and your website could get hit with a penalty if you’re caught using them.

 Generating high-quality backlinks will take longer but will drive more traffic to your site in the long run.